big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/end_to_end.md

 ```

-The outputs and execution history will be stored at DynamoDB and S3.
+The outputs and execution history will be stored at DynamoDB and S3 once execution done.
 The address are `reproduce_database` and `reproduce_storage` arguments that you provided in `./ConfigTemplate/resource.ini`.